MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/routing-with-expressroute.md

 - [Skype for Business Cloud Connector](https://technet.microsoft.com/library/mt605227.aspx ).

 For Microsoft to route back to your network for these bi-directional traffic flows, the BGP routes to your on-premises devices must be shared with Microsoft.
-When you advertise route prefixes to Microsoft over ExpressRoute, you should:
+When you advertise route prefixes to Microsoft over ExpressRoute, you should follow these best practices:

 1) Do not advertise the same public IP Address route prefix to the public Internet and over ExpressRoute.
 It is strongly recommended that the IP BGP Route Prefix advertisements to Microsoft over ExpressRoute are from a range which is not advertised to the internet at all.
 If this is not possible to achieve due to the available IP Address space, then it is essential to ensure you advertise a more specific range over ExpressRoute than any internet circuits.